ziggornif/express-chaos-middleware/README.md

 ### Advanced usage - Use custom http error codes array

-The max slowdown delay can be configured in the input object param.
+The http error codes array can be overridden in the input object param.

 ```js
 const {chaos} = require('express-chaos-middleware');